SuperOleg39/gulpApp-example/README.md

 - Stylus preprocessor;
 - Jade templates;
 - Webpack only for JS files;
-- Minify css, html, js and images.
+- Minify css, html, js and images;
+- Browser Sync;

 Important!
 Build tasks work with files in in the root directory, path example - ``` 'src/js/*.js' ``` if you have main.js and admin.js in this directory, it is entry points.